nashbio/policies/source/sections/09-configuration_management_policy.md

 ## 9.4 Changing Existing Systems

 1. Subsequent changes to already-provisioned systems are unconditionally handled by one of the following methods:
-   * Changes to Salt states or pillar values.
-   * Changes to Chef recipes.
-   * For configuration changes that cannot be handled by Chef or Salt, a runbook describing exactly what changes will be made and by whom.
-2. Configuration changes to Chef recipes or Salt states must be initiated by creating a Merge Request in GitHub.
-   * The ops team member will create a feature branch and make their changes on that branch.
-   * The ops team member must test their configuration change locally when possible, or on a development and/or staging sandbox otherwise.
-   * At least one other ops team member must review the Chef or Salt change before merging the change into the main branch.
+   * Changes logged in github under the data-pipes repository.
-3. In all cases, before rolling out the change to production, the ops team member must file an Issue in the DT project describing the change.
-This Issue must link to the reviewed Merge Request and/or include a link to the runbook.
+2. In all cases, before rolling out the change to production, the ops team member must file an Issue in the data-pipes project describing the change.
 4. Once the request has been approved by the CTO, the ops team member may roll out the change into production environments.

 ## 9.5 Patch Management Procedures

 1. NashBio uses automated tooling to ensure systems are up-to-date with the latest security patches.
-2. On Ubuntu Linux systems, the unattended-upgrades tool is used to apply security patches in phases.
+2. On Ubuntu or Debian Linux systems, the unattended-upgrades tool is used to apply security patches in phases.
    * The security team maintains a mirrored snapshot of security patches from the upstream OS vendor.
 This mirror is synchronized bi-weekly and applied to development systems nightly.
    * If the development systems function properly after the two-week testing period, the security team will promote that snapshot into the mirror used by all staging systems.
 These patches will be applied to all staging systems during the next nightly patch run.
    * If the staging systems function properly after the two-week testing period, the security team will promote that snapshot into the mirror used by all production systems.
 These patches will be applied to all production systems during the next nightly patch run.
    * Patches for critical kernel security vulnerabilities may be applied to production systems using hot-patching tools at the discretion of the Security Officer.
 These patches must follow the same phased testing process used for non-kernel security patches; this process may be expedited for severe vulnerabilities.
-3. On Windows systems, the baseline Group Policy setting configures Windows Update to implement the patching policy.

 ## 9.6 Software Development Procedures